kubernetes/website/docs/user-guide/services/index.md

 ## API Object

-Service is a top-level resource in the kubernetes REST API.
+Service is a top-level resource in the Kubernetes REST API.
 More details about the API object can be found at: [Service API object](/docs/api-reference/v1/definitions/#_v1_service).